 Relying on CEST purely on substitution, where one is unlikely to occur, presents a huge risk to firms.
 IT would be prudent to instead say substitution isn’t allowed.
 The challenge then though is the very high bar set – which means CEST is highly likely to conclude “Indeterminate” or “inside IR35”.

 ContractorCalculator says: Having an unfettered right of substitution paid for by the contractor’s limited company has long been seen as IR35’s ‘silver bullet’.
 But supposedly having a right of substitution but not enacting it isn’t a sure-fire way to escape IR35.

 If control and MOO are considered to be present, a judge could rightfully argue that the substitution clause is merely ‘window dressing’, as they did in the case of the Alternative Book Company.
-Every factor must be examined.
-HMRC’s tool loses yet more credibility.
+Every factor must be examined, and HMRC’s tool simply doesn’t do that.

 How to answer questions about ‘control’

 The section on control provides further opportunities to pass the tool.
 To guarantee a pass you must confirm the following:

 - That any change in ‘task’ throughout the contract would need to be arranged under a new contract

 - That the client cannot provide input as to how work is carried out